The Emergence of the Big Bang Theory

 Quantum mechanics is the science of the teeny-tiny world, the subatomic particles that make up everything around us.
 But this world is beyond weird.
 Light and electrons, for instance, can behave as both particles and waves depending on how they’re observed.
 Energy can fluctuate unpredictably.
 It’s a world of possibilities and probabilities, nothing like the neat and smooth spacetime described by general relativity.

 Many physicists believe that solving this problem will require a quantum theory of gravity.
 Such a theory would combine the large-scale elegance of general relativity with the bizarre, microscopic world of quantum mechanics.
-If we ever crack this code, it could revolutionise our understanding of the universe’s earliest moments and might even refine—or completely replace—the idea of a singularity at the beginning of time.
+If we ever crack this code, it could revolutionise our understanding of the universe’s earliest moments and might even refine, or completely replace, the idea of a singularity at the beginning of time.

 But here’s the thing: no one has figured out this unified theory yet.
 It’s one of the biggest unsolved puzzles in physics.
 And if history is any indication, scientific progress tends to raise more questions than answers, so there’s unlikely to be a single “final theory” that explains everything.

 For now, we’re left with a paradox: general relativity works brilliantly on cosmic scales but falters when we rewind the clock to the universe’s first fraction of a second.
-Stephen Hawking, Roger Penrose, and George Ellis highlighted this limitation in their work on the cosmological singularity.
+Hawking, Penrose, and Ellis highlighted this limitation in their work on the cosmological singularity.
 They noted that general relativity allowed them to trace the universe’s history back with confidence only to a point where its radius of curvature measured somewhere between a trillionth of a centimetre and a billion trillion trillionth of a centimetre.
 At such an incredibly tiny scale, it’s understandable why they considered the universe to be, for all practical purposes, a spatial singularity.
 As they put it, “such a curvature would be so extreme that it might well count as a singularity.”[viii]

 Doubts From Inflation Cosmology

 However, the oscillating universe model lost favour primarily because of the pesky issue of entropy.
 The second law of thermodynamics dictates that entropy, or disorder, always increases in a closed system like the universe.
 In an oscillating universe, this means each cycle would have more entropy than the last, causing each subsequent cycle to last longer.
 Think of a bouncing ball: each bounce is lower and shorter than the one before it, as energy is lost.
 Similarly, the oscillating universe’s cycles would expand and contract at progressively slower rates.
+Running this model in reverse, earlier cycles would become increasingly shorter, eventually reaching an impossible zero.
+This, combined with other evidence like the observed acceleration of the universe’s expansion, led scientists to largely abandon the oscillating universe model in favour of the inflationary Big Bang model.

 Nevertheless, other advancements in theoretical physics and cosmology soon emerged, quickly shaking up the standard Big Bang model and casting doubt on whether singularity theorems really made sense in describing the universe’s earliest moments.
 But here’s the twist: those same developments eventually brought physicists full circle, pointing to the idea that the universe likely did have a beginning after all.
 This twisty tale begins in the 1980s with the birth of inflationary cosmology.